cisco-open/otelify.sh/README.md

 Pull requests and bug reports are welcome.
 For larger changes please create an issue first to discuss your proposed changes and possible implications.

-More more details please see the [CONTRIBUTING.md](./CONTRIBUTING.md)
+For more details please see the [CONTRIBUTING.md](./CONTRIBUTING.md)

 ## License